 Spurge laurel is an evergreen, shade tolerant shrub that grows 2-4 feet high.
 Adult plants can form dense patches up to 6 feet in height at maturity.
 Young branches are green, while older branches turn grey with age.
 Mature plants have many shoots, with most, if not all, originating near the base of the plant.

 Birds and rodents spread spurge laurel when they consume the berries.
 The plant reproduces from seed but also spreads locally from underground roots.
-Random distribution of the berries by these animals makes detection difficult, allowing spurge laurel to spread, undetected, into natural areas.
+The random distribution of the berries by these animals makes detection difficult, allowing spurge laurel to spread, undetected, into natural areas.

 Why Should I Worry About Spurge Laurel?

 Spurge laurel displaces the native vegetation needed by wildlife for food and shelter.
-It grows in thickets and out-competes native vegetation in the forest under story in the Pacific Northwest.
-This prevents our natural areas for regenerating which harms the native habitat needed by our local wildlife.
+It grows in thickets and out-competes native vegetation in the forest understory in the Pacific Northwest.
+This prevents our natural areas from regenerating which harms the native habitat needed by our local wildlife.
 Spurge laurel is also noted as a significant threat to rare oak woodland ecosystems.